 It's tempting to take the short cut, to imagine that you've found a quicker and easier (painless!) way of achieving something.
 Everyone else is a stickler for unnecessary rules, or unimaginative, or caught in habit.
 What this view doesn't take into account is that everything has a price.
 Whether in energy, time, money or emotional… Continue reading Short cuts and the long way

 I've never really warmed to gambling.
 I understand that it's one of those things that you're meant to at least slightly enjoy, especially in Australia where the value of "having a flutter" is a foundational cultural myth.
 It doesn't even leave me cold - I find it stressful and mildy boring.

+There's a lot to like about churches.
 By that I mean the buildings, not the ethically compromised trans-national bureaucracy of men with funny hats.
 I'd also further clarify by saying that I'm referring to churches with a bit of age on them, the ones that refer back to mediaeval times, even if they're not quite… Continue reading Churches are to be commended

 Ultimately, a lot of medicine is about understanding flow.
 Blood through vessels, air through bronchioles, water across membranes, electrolytes through cellular gates, neurotransmitters across the synaptic cleft.
 If you can understand the flow, especially if you can gain an instinctive feel for it, a lot of things start to make sense.

 People hunger for the heroic.
 Not the high achiever (necessarily), but the person who can peer behind the veil, if only a little bit, and understand the universe more deeply.
 We forgive that person anything because they are more than we are.
 Instead we're stuck with movie stars, athletes and politicians, who we invest with… Continue reading Heroes